-Our Company is proposing the public issue of upto 45,84,000 equity shares of face value of ₹ 10/- each of Nephro Care India Limited ("Nephro Care India Limited" "Nephro Care" or the "Company" or the "Issuer", and such equity shares the "Equity Share") for cash at a price of ₹90/- per Equity Share including a share premium of ₹ 80/- per Equity Share (the "Issue Price") aggregating up to ₹ 4,125.6 lakhs (the "Issue"), of which 2,25,600 Equity Shares of face value of ₹ 10/- each for cash at a price of ₹ 90/- per equity share including a share premium of ₹ 80/- per equity share aggregating to ₹ 203.04 lakhs will be reserved for subscription by eligible employees of the Company (the "Employees Reservation Portion") and 2,30,400 Equity Shares of face value of ₹ 10/- each for cash at a price of ₹ 90/- per equity share including a share premium of ₹ 80/- per equity share aggregating to ₹ 207.36lakhs will be reserved for subscription by market maker to the Issue (the "Market Maker Reservation Portion").
-The Issue less the Employees Reservation Portion and the Market Maker Reservation Portion i.e. Net issue of 41,28,000 Equity Shares of face value of ₹ 10/- each at a price of ₹ 90/- per Equity Share including a share premium of ₹ 80/- per Equity Share aggregating to ₹ 3,715.20 lakhs is herein after referred to as the "Net Issue".
-The Issue and the Net Issue will constitute 27.80% and 25.04 %, respectively, of the post issue paid up Equity Share capital of our company.
+Our Company is proposing the public issue of upto 45,84,000 equity shares of face value of ₹ 10/- each of Nephro Care India Limited "Nephro Care" or the "Company" or the "Issuer", and such equity shares the "Equity Share") for cash at a price of ₹ [•]/- per Equity Share including a share premium of ₹ [•]/- per Equity Share (the "Issue Price") aggregating up to ₹ [•] lakhs (the "Issue"), of which [•] Equity Shares of face value of ₹ 10/- each for cash at a price of ₹ [•]/- per equity share including a share premium of ₹ [•]/- per equity share aggregating to ₹ [•] lakhs (the "Issue"), of which [•] Equity Shares of face value of ₹ 10/- each for cash at a price of ₹ [•]/- per equity share including a share premium of ₹ [•]/- per equity share aggregating to ₹ [•] lakhs will be reserved for subscription by eligible employees of the Company (the "Employees Reservation Portion") and [•] Equity Shares of face value of ₹ 10/- each for cash at a price of ₹ [•]/- per equity share aggregating to ₹ [•] lakhs will be reserved for subscription by eligible to cash at a price of ₹ [•]/- per equity share aggregating to ₹ [•] lakhs will be reserved for subscription by eligible employees Reservation Portion") and [•] Equity Shares of face value of ₹ 10/- each for cash at a price of ₹ [•]/- per equity share aggregating to ₹ [•] lakhs will be reserved for subscription by market maker to the Issue (the "Market Maker Reservation Portion").
+The Issue less the Employees Reservation Portion and the Market Maker Reservation Portion i.e. Net issue of [•] Equity Shares of face value of ₹ 10/- each at a price of ₹ [•]/- per Equity Share including a share premium of ₹ [•]/- per Equity Share aggregating to ₹ [•] lakhs is herein after referred to as the "Net Issue".
+The Issue and the Net Issue will constitute [•] % and [•]%, respectively, of the post issue paid up Equity Share capital of our company.
 The face value of the Equity Shares is ₹ 10/- each.

-The price band will be decided by our company in consultation with the book running lead manager ("BRLM") and will be advertised in all editions of Financial Express (a widely circulated English national daily newspaper), and all editions of Jansatta, a Hindi national newspaper and all Bengali editions of Aajkal, a regional language newspaper (Bengali, being the regional language of Kolkata, where our Registered Office is situated), each with wide circulation, at least 2 (two) working days prior to the bid/ issue opening date with the relevant financial ratios calculated at the floor price and the cap price and shall be made available to the Emerge platform of National Stock Exchange of India Limited ("NSE Emerge", referred to as the "Stock Exchange") for the purpose of uploading on their website for further details kindly refer to chapter titled "Terms of the issue" beginning on page 245 of this Prospectus.
+The price band will be decided by our company in consultation with the book running lead manager ("BRLM") and will be advertised in all editions of $[\bullet]$ (a widely circulated English national daily newspaper), and all editions of $[\bullet]$ , a Hindi national newspaper and all Bengali editions of $[\bullet]$ , a regional language newspaper (Bengali, being the regional language of Kolkata, where our Registered Office is situated), each with wide circulation, at least 2 (two) working days prior to the bid/ issue opening date with the relevant financial ratios calculated at the floor price and the cap price and shall be made available to the Emerge platform of National Stock Exchange of India Limited ("NSE Emerge", referred to as the "Stock Exchange") for the purpose of uploading on their website for further details kindly refer to chapter titled "Terms of the issue" beginning on page 232 of this Draft Red Herring Prospectus.